Interesting Facts About the Chavín Culture

 The Chavín Civilization

-The chief example of Chavín architecture is the Chavín de Huántar temple, now protected as a Unesco World Heritage Site.
+The chief example of Chavín architecture is the Chavín de Huántar temple, now protected as a UNESCO World Heritage Site.

 Chavin de Huantar was declared a World Cultural Heritage Site by UNESCO in 1985.
 Its temples are unique for the architecture displayed on its terraces and plazas, which are surrounded by carved stone structures.
 The gods they worshiped were represented in their great monoliths, each of them having spiritual significance.
 Visit on Lima tour packages when you travel to Peru.